 My work-life-balance during the course

 The d.MBA website states that the program requires a workload of 10-12h per week.
 I started tracking my time from week two onwards and needed 11-14h (⌀ 12.5h).
-I put a bit more time into the d.MBA than absolutely necessary because I enjoyed the modules and figured that I’d also learn more.
+I put a bit more time into the d.MBA than necessary because I enjoyed the modules and figured that I’d also learn more.
 As explained above, the program adheres to a rigid schedule with little free time in between the modules.
 This can be stressful but at the same time holds everybody accountable and makes sure that everyone moves along at the same pace.
-Having said that, the d.MBA organizers know that “Life happens” and the course is not the most imporant thing in the world.
-Therefor every studens has two Wild Cards, which they can use to submit a deliverable later.
+Having said that, the d.MBA organizers know that “Life happens” and the course is not the most important thing in the world.
+Therefore every student has two wild cards, which they can use to submit a deliverable later.

 For me, it was challenging to make time for the d.MBA during workdays and I didn’t want to spend my entire weekend at the desk.
 Fortunately, being a freelancer allows me a four-day workweek (which I can highly recommend!).
-For most modules, I took one or two evenings during the week to look at the provided material, and then worked on the assignment for a few hours on Fridays and Saturdays.
-I usually tried to submit my work by Saturday afternoon to enjoy a free Sunday, which proofed to be a good work-life-balance for the 6 weeks of the course.
+For most modules, I took one or two evenings during the week to look at the provided material and then worked on the assignment for a few hours on Fridays and Saturdays.
+I usually tried to submit my work by Saturday afternoon to enjoy a free Sunday, which proved to be a good work-life balance for the 6 weeks of the course.

 What I learned